Presenting: The 25 Best (and, Um, Worst) Dressed Celebs at the 2023 Met Gala

 Anok Yai in Prabal Gurung

-It almost doesn’t seem fair to rave about a model’s look on a red carpet, since no one is more adept at working any look than they are, but this Prabal Gurung creation is mesmerizing and she shows exactly how to display its unique qualities to full effect for the cameras.
+It almost doesn’t seem fair to rave about a model’s look on a red carpet because no one is more adept at working any look than they are, but this Prabal Gurung creation is mesmerizing and she shows exactly how to display its unique qualities to full effect for the cameras.
 It couldn’t be a more perfect marriage of dress and wearer.

 Kim Kardashian in Schiaparelli